 It has become common to think that a strong player is one who can bench press, power clean or squat a lot of weight.
 Actually power is the product of both force and speed.
 A proper hockey workout may involve exercises that have nothing to do with weights.

-Unfortunately there is a trend in today's hockey training programs for players to be lifting very heavy weights in the range of 3 to 4 reps, all based off of 85% max lift formulas.
+Unfortunately there is a trend in today's hockey training programs for players to be lifting very heavy weights in the range of 3 to 4 reps, all based off of 85% max lift type formulas.
 Programs like these are being implemented by strength coaches who, to their credit, do have degrees in exercise physiology, etc... but... to their detriment... have never played the game of ice hockey at a high level if at all, and are training hockey players like they are football players.
-In addition these very heavy weights are being put on the backs of hockey players that are not even 16 years old yet, in many cases these players are still growing and their bones are not yet fully matured and or ready to be handling these types of heavy weights.
-Placing these types of loads on the bodies of young players is in fact extremely dangerous and unfortunately many of these players are getting outright hurt or developing chronic pain.
+In addition these very heavy weights are being put on the backs of young hockey players that have not been taught proper lifting techniques, and have not developed the proper neural patterns to be be lifting such loads.
+Placing these types of loads on the bodies of improperly trained players is in fact extremely dangerous.
+Unfortunately many of these players are getting hurt or developing chronic pain.

 Applied Hockey Science emphasizes strength training programs that focus on athleticism, and sport specific strength as it relates to the game of hockey.
 This in turn produces hockey players that are faster, stronger, more agile and in better condition on the ice, WHERE IT COUNTS!